 IMPORTANT THAILAND NUMBERS

-For medical emergencies, you will need to show hospitals that you have the funds to pay for your treatment.
-For this reason, you should carry a copy of your insurance policy and credit card.
+For medical emergencies, you’ll need to show hospitals that you have the funds to pay for your treatment.
+Remember to carry a copy of your insurance policy and credit card.

 OFFICIAL LANGUAGE & RELIGION OF THAILAND